bnb-chain/greenfield-storage-provider/README.md

 ### PieceStore

-Greenfield is a decentralized data storage system which uses object storage as the main data storage system.
+Mechain is a decentralized data storage system which uses object storage as the main data storage system.
 SP encapsulates data storage as [PieceStore](../modules/piece-store.md) which provides common interfaces to be compatible with multiple data storage systems.
 Therefore, if a user wants to join SP or test the function of SP, you must use a data storage system.

 The following lists the supported data storage systems: